9aia/thal/pm/BACKLOG.md

 ## DX

+- Improve logging
+- Change forms to another platform that supports localization
+- Remove unused files/code
+- Use inferred schemas as DTOs
 - Refactor menu components into reusable components instead of JS array
 - Refactor Link component to support icon props and rewrite all <A> using it
 - Refactor toast
 - Refactor menu (items, dropdown, etc)
-- Improve logging
-- Remove unused files/code
-- Use inferred schemas as DTOs
 - Improve docs
   - Add docs for the difference between roadmap, changelog and "What's New"
 - Add nuxt devserver to codeshare container